 Lyft, a city-based transportation company, is rapidly catching up with Uber in both branding and market share.
 In 2018 Gil Arditi, Head of Machine Learning Products at Lyft, spoke at a conference about how Lyft is using RPA/AI / ML.

-Lyft’s machine learning team is challenged to address a wide range of challenges for both core and standalone businesses, including spot pricing, trip planning, fleet management, and obstacle avoidance.
+Lyft’s machine learning team is challenged to address many challenges for core and standalone businesses, including spot pricing, trip planning, fleet management, and obstacle avoidance.
 To solve these problems, the ML team uses various models, including decision trees, neural networks, ARIMA, multi-arm bandits, SVR regression, and quadratic programming.
 The choice of model depends on the problem being solved and how effectively the model solves the problem at scale.

-Real-time decision making (with features like a user log) meant that traditional feature learning could not scale.
-Detecting user behavior using a real-time input string is no different from a natural language processing (NLP) problem.
+Real-time decision-making (with features like a user log) meant that traditional feature learning could not scale.
+Detecting user behavior using a real-time input string differs from a natural language processing (NLP) problem.
 The interpretability in any deep learning model is lower than in the tree model, but overall it yielded better results (higher accuracy and responsiveness).

 Walmart’s back office handles 200 million + accounts receivable and 2.3 million + salary employees.

 Naturally, even a small improvement in the process with this volume can result in huge savings.
 They noticed that bottlenecks are usually related to data entry and exception handling.
-AI is taking RPA to the next level to automate decision making and improve exception handling.
-For Walmart, ~ 85% AI accuracy serves as the starting point for automated decision making.
+AI is taking RPA to the next level to automate decision-making and improve exception handling.
+For Walmart, ~ 85% AI accuracy is the starting point for automated decision-making.

 In addition, the tasks now seem simple as there is evidence to support the effectiveness of the process.
-Yazdi gave an example of how sales tax refunds and auditing processes have been improved using RPA, AI, and big data.
+Yazdi gave an example of how RPA, AI, and big data have improved sales tax refunds and auditing processes.
 Previously, only samples of tax clauses were checked.
 The sampling led to numerous checks by the government.